windownik/Deverant_API/README.md

 All functions of our service available for log in users.

-# Whats new in version 0.0.1.1 Alfa
+# Whats new in version 0.0.1.2 Alfa

-Rework automaticall documentation.
+Create email confirm for new users.
+End point for get database.

 # Fly to version 0.0.2 Alfa
 Create email confirm for new users.